pfdubois/BridgeBidding/source/HandEvaluation.rst

 If you use the "Rule of 20" that we will describe shortly and the basic count, if you'll get most hands right.

 We need to correct for badly placed honors.
-One can subtract one point from stiff Kings or "bad doubletons" (a doubleton which has a Queen or Jack but not the Ace) such as Qx, KJ, and KQ.
+Subtract one point from stiff Kings or "bad doubletons" (a doubleton which has a Queen or Jack but not the Ace) such as Qx, KJ, and KQ.
 If partner bids the suit, remove this correction.
-Subtract one for each singleton K, Q, or J.
+Subtract one for each singleton K, Q, or J. Subtract one for no Aces, and add one for three or four.

-Alas, if this is all we do, then we are claiming that these hands all have the same value, 13 HCP:
+If HCP is all we do, then we are claiming that these hands all have the same value, 13 HCP:

 -  ♠AQ7 ♥K54 ♦K32 ♣J432